-Until the Darkening, when all hell broke loose (in every sense of the word), life in Caradar continued on without mishap, which is a nice way of saying that things were fairly boring in Caradar.
+Until the Darkening, when all hell broke loose (in every sense of the word), life in Caradar continued without mishap, which is a nice way of saying that things were fairly boring in Caradar.
 I don’t want to mislead you, boring could have been used to describe many Elder Races back in those days of tranquility, it came from a lack of conflict.
-Sure, a few Dark Ones broke free every now and then, but for the most part, very little ever shattered the serenity of the Full Radiance.
-There is wisdom in the Necessity.
+Sure, a few Dark Ones broke free every now and then, but for the most part, very little shattered the serenity of the Full Radiance, which may have stunted their development.
+There is, after all, much wisdom in the Necessity.

 The Forge Folk, delved, slept, ate, drank and that was about it, other than a little stone artistry.
 Every waking moment was spent delving and expanding the clan halls and any free time that they squeezed in, well, they spent that delving too.
 If you wanted an active social life, you were better off with the Fair Folk.
 The Elves knew how to party and their method of prayer was infinitely more interesting.

 The Dark Ones returned the Traitor’s favor by invading his clan halls first and many died, but not as many as could have.
 Part of the Dark Ones’ cruelty was allowing the Traitor’s clanmates to live and see the destruction one of their number had caused.
-Valdarag led those fleeing the assault to the Halls of Ruling, but when Dar learned of the Traitor’s treachery, he blew a gasket.
-With full approval from the other clan chiefs, he disowned the Traitor’s entire clan and named them the clanless,which for a Dwarf was the equivalent of a dishonorable military discharge.
+Valdarag led those fleeing the assault to the Halls of Ruling.
+When Dar learned of the Traitor’s treachery, he blew a gasket.
+With full approval from the other clan chiefs, he disowned the Traitor’s entire clan and named them the clanless, which for a Dwarf was the equivalent of a dishonorable military discharge.
 I don’t think that was very fair of Highfather.
 The other clansmen had no clue what the Traitor intended, but in staining his own honor, the Traitor had stained the entire clan’s.

 After Valdarag made a passionate (for a Dwarf) plea, Dar allowed the clanless to fight side by side with clans and, in a stroke of genius, made Valdarag a probationary Mountain Dwarf, subject to surviving the upcoming battle.
 With that one brilliant move, Dar re-enfranchised the clanless while upholding his recent sentence.
 The other clan chiefs followed suit and when the clanless took the vanguard against the Dark Ones’ charge, each fought to bring honor to self and adopted clan.

 They didn’t know it at the time, but this was the beginning of the end of the clan bloodlines.
 By the end of the Battle of Unending Night (BUN), the dead outnumbered the living in Caradar.
 Dar Highfather himself was one of the casualties after losing a showdown with Cthar.
 Valdarag tried to save him, earning his stripes in the process, but the Stealer of Souls was too much for Dar.
 Blood Dwarves, Deep Dwarves and Hammer Dwarves were nearly wiped out.
-Askari, Redhaven, Irondeep and Stonedan were no more and the five remaining clan halls had suffered heavy damage.
-For the first time ever, the Forge Folk encouraged marrying into other clans.
+Askari, Redhaven, Irondeep and Stonedan were no more and the five remaining clan halls suffered heavy damage.

 Dar the Wise, Highfather’s eldest son, took over the Seat of Stone after the BUN and for the first time ever, encouraged marriage across clan bloodlines.
 It was a matter of survival, too many had died in the war.
 On the millennial anniversary of the BUN, many gathered at Jahar to remember those who had fallen and Dar surprised everyone by announcing a new clan of Blood Dwarves, a clan bound not by bloodlines, but by blood of battle.
 Dar reserved for himself the right to admit warriors into the new club and made Valdarag the first member.
 It was easy to spot a Blood Dwarf by his tattoos.
 They memorialized their victories by inking them, I think it helped them earn their badass reputation.